KenanBek/django-open-graph-inspector/app/files/public/README.md

-Root for media and static files.
+Root for media and static files when project published.